Adult Choking Relief Techniques for Emergency Response

 4. Ask Permission to Help

-If the choking adult is unable to cough, speak, or breathe, and you suspect a complete airway obstruction, it's essential to ask for permission before intervening.
-Approach them calmly, communicate clearly, and be prepared to provide immediate assistance.
+If the adult cannot cough, speak, or breathe, and you suspect a complete airway obstruction, ask for consent before intervening.

 5. Perform Abdominal Thrusts (Heimlich Maneuver)